 What better way to spend a rainy day than enjoying the St Austell Brewery’s interactive Brewing Experience tour.
 Learn more about these award-winning ales, discover the secrets behind the 160 year old brewing process, sample some delicious tasters, and top the whole afternoon off with a hearty meal and refreshing St Austell Ale at the Hicks Bar.

 As well as housing thousands of artefacts from Cornwall and the rest of the world, the Royal Cornwall Museum is also home to the county’s finest art collection and an excellent Poldark exhibition.
 It’s the perfect place to learn more about local life and culture during your stay in Cornwall, and the interactive resources are sure to keep the kids occupied on a rainy day.

 Journey from Cornish coasts to exotic seas as you explore 40 naturally-themed habitats at Newquay’s Blue Reef Aquarium.
 Enjoy captivating views of the colourful coral reef from the underwater tunnel and get up close to all kinds of wonderful marine life, including Black Tip Reef Sharks, Giant Pacific Octopus and Loggerhead Turtles.

 Carnglaze Caverns is a former slate mine on the edge of Bodmin Moor, and is a truly mesmerising tourist attraction.
 Meander downwards through the beautifully lit caverns, discover the history of the 300 year old mine, and enjoy views across the crystal clear underground lake.
 And if the rain has stopped once you surface, there are acres of beautiful gardens and ancient woodland to explore.

-Fancy a springtime break in Cornwall?
+Fancy a taking a break in Cornwall?
 Take a closer look at our accommodation at Clowance.